 "Am I My Brother's Keeper?"

-Ely Cathedral, Cambridgeshire, UK
+Ely Cathedral, Cambridgeshire, England

 Exhibition curator, Jacquiline Creswell says “In a world so often plagued by division and indifference, the question, ‘Am I my brother’s keeper’ can be interpreted as an enquiry into one’s moral responsibility towards others.
 It prompts reflection on the extent to which individuals should support each other and recognises our interconnectedness and the importance of looking out for one another.
 Within the context of a sacred space it’s about opening up discussions and fostering a sense of unity and community.
 Through acts of compassion and understanding, we can move toward creating a world where no one is left behind and everyone has the opportunity to thrive.”